monadli/ftl/README.md

 This makes it very easy for tuple composition as well as extending existing tuples without functionality change.

-### Operators
+## Operators
 Not like other languages with many pre-defined operators such as arithmetic operators, this language does not have any intrinsic operators except `->`.
 However, it gives freedom of defining arbitrary operators out of a character set.
-For example, all arithmetic operators in `lib/math.ftl` are defined as external operators, not intrinsic ones.
+For example, all arithmetic operators in `lib/lang.ftl` are defined as external operators, not intrinsic ones.
 The syntax allows definition of not only binary, but also prefix or postfix or n-ary operators.

-#### Operator Symbols
+### Operator Symbols
-Operator can be defined with one more characters from the following:
+Operator can be defined with one or more characters from the following:

      ! % & * + \ - . / : < = > ? ^ | × ÷ ∏ ∑ ∕ ∗ ∙ √ ∛ ∜ ∧ ∨ ∩ ∪ ∼ ≤ ≥ ⊂ ⊃

-##### Left Associative and Same Precedence
-All user defined opeartors are left associative and have the same level of precedence.
-Thus if there is need for higher precedence when multiple operatos are used in one statement, use `(` and `)` to enclose it.
+### Operator Precedence and Associativity

+When multiple operators are involved in an expression, parantheses `(` and `)` can be used to specify precedence.
+Otherwise, each type of operator follow the rules in the corresponding subsections below.

+Overall, user defined unary operator has highest level precedence than binary/n-ary operators.

+#### Unary Operators
+When multiple prefix or postfix operators are applied to the same expression, most inner one has hightest precedence and most outer one has lowest precedence.

+When both prefix and postfix operators are present, prefix operator has higher precedence.

+In other words,

+`pre-op1 pre-op2 pre-op3 expr post-op1 post-op2 post-op3 expr`

+is equivalent to

+`(((pre-op1 (pre-op2 (pre-op3 expr))) post-op1) post-op2) post-op3`.

+#### Binary Operators

+User defined binary operators have left associativity, which reflects the computation sequence and precedence as well.

+Thus,
+`expr1 op1 expr2 op2 expr3`
+means
+`(expr1 op1 expr2) op2 expr3`

+In other words, when an expression involves in multiple binary operators, the most left operator has highest precedence and most right one has lowest precedence.

 Example:
 ```